alantech/marsha/rfcs/002 - Compiler Refactor RFC.md

 ## Expected Timeline

-1. Create `BaseTransformer`, `ChatGPTTransformer`, `MarkdownASTTransformer`, etc classes
+1. Create `BaseMapper`, `ChatGPTMapper`, `MarkdownASTMapper`, etc classes
 2. Rewrite the Marsha stages with these classes.
 3. Create the `Extension` and `ExtensionGroup` classes (and/or better name for `ExtensionGroup`?)
 4. Rewrite the pipeline to use these classes with a hardwired instantiation.
 (Temporarily dropping `--quick-and-dirty` and potentially other flags)
 5. Convert the hardwired instantiation into a default that is used if the user doesn't provide an `ExtensionGroup` and extension configuration options, but use the specified `ExtensionGroup` if defined.
 6. Restore `--quick-and-dirty` (and potentially others) as an `ExtensionGroup`
-7. Start implementing `Llama2Transformer`, `WizardCoderTransformer`, etc for some experiments, DB-specific ones for others, etc.
+7. Start implementing `Llama2Mapper`, `WizardCoderMapper`, etc for some experiments, DB-specific ones for others, etc.